bhargabganguli/bhargabchipkg/README.md

 # bhargabchipkg
-**bhargabchipkg** (pronounced “Bhargab chi package”) is an open-source package for applying chi square (a statistical test) which is helpful for mathematics, science, and engineering.
+**bhargabchipkg** (pronounced “Bhargab chi package”) is an open-source package for applying chi square test (a statistical test) which is helpful for mathematics, science, and engineering.
 Chi square is already written package available with scipy.
-But, this package(bhargabchipkg) will help you to sort out the salesman ranks (good or bad)
+But, this package(bhargabchipkg) will help you to sort out the salesman performance (good or bad).

 ## How the dataset should be?